MathisClautrier/recvis21/README.md

 - [Project Page](https://www.di.ens.fr/willow/research/nmp_repr/)
 - [Paper](https://arxiv.org/abs/2008.11174)

-The purpose of this project was to improve perfomances obtain on difficult maze problems using prior skills as described in:
+The purpose of this project was to improve perfomances obtained on difficult maze problems using prior skills as described in:

 Karl Pertsch,  Youngwoon Lee, Joseph Lim\
 CoRL 2020